wolfieexd/ScoreVision/README.md

 ## 👤 Maintainers

-- Project Maintainer: You/Your Team
+- Project Maintainers: Zero FOMO Team
 - Contributions: PRs and issues welcome for improvements and extensions

 ---